Hong Kong Special Administrative Region passport: Eligibility and application

 In comparison with the British National (Overseas) passport, the Hong Kong SAR passport's application fees are lower.
 When applying in Hong Kong, a British National (Overseas) passport costs £83 (32 pages), and £53 (child) from April 2014.
 In comparison with other Chinese passports, when applying from Hong Kong, the People's Republic of China passport costs HK$250, whilst the Macao SAR passport costs MOP$370/HK$359.

 Hong Kong permanent residents without Chinese citizenship cannot be issued HKSAR passports and must obtain passports from their country of origin, or they may obtain a Hong Kong Document of Identity for Visa Purposes if they are stateless.

-Chinese citizens residing Hong Kong who are not yet Hong Kong permanent residents are not eligible for this passport but may also obtain Hong Kong Document of Identity in lieu of HKSAR passports.
+Chinese citizens residing in Hong Kong who are not yet Hong Kong permanent residents are not eligible for a HKSAR passport but may also obtain a Hong Kong Document of Identity in lieu of a HKSAR passport.

-Because the Chinese Nationality Law prohibits dual citizenship, any person who has more than one citizenship will not be eligible to have the HKSAR passport, regardless if they are Hong Kong permanent residents.
+Chinese Nationality Law does not recognize dual citizenship, however the Standing Committee of the National People's Congress has given explanations concerning the implementation of the Chinese Nationality Law in the Hong Kong Special Administrative Region.
+This "explanation" allows for HKSAR passport holders to hold the passport of another country without risk of losing their Chinese nationality.
+That passport however is not recognized while in Hong Kong and holders are treated as Chinese nationals without any expectation of consular protection.